The

 "Some years ago I myself made some observations on this aspect of nitrous oxide intoxication, and reported them in print.
 One conclusion was forced upon my mind at that time, and my impression of its truth has ever since remained unshaken.
 It is that our normal waking consciousness, rational consciousness as we call it, is but one special type of consciousness, whilst all about it, parted from it by the filmiest of screens, there lie potential forms of consciousness entirely different.
 We may go through life without suspecting their existence; but apply the requisite stimulus, and at a touch they are there in all their completeness, definite types of mentality which probably somewhere have their field of application and adaptation.
 No account of the universe in its totality can be final which leaves these other forms of consciousness quite discarded.
 How to regard them is the question—for they are so discontinuous with ordinary consciousness.
 Yet they may determine attitudes, though they cannot furnish formulas, and open a region, though they fail to give a map.
 At any rate, they forbid a premature closing of our accounts with reality." —- William James |

-Then, as if to confound his supporters and critics alike, the counterculture impresario re-emerged in the late 1970s as a proponent of Intelligent Design.
-The term wasn't widely used at the time, but it captures a central idea of Leary's post-60s philosophy.
-He proffered a teleological model of evolution, one guided by Higher Intelligence, to audiences for his "stand-up philosopher" performances.
+Then, as if to confound fans and critics alike, the counterculture impresario re-emerged in the late 1970s as a proponent of Intelligent Design.
+The term wasn't widely used at the time, but it captures the drift of Leary's post-60s philosophy.
+He proffered to audiences attending his "stand-up philosopher" performances a teleological model of evolution, one guided by Higher Intelligence.

 — Timothy